lsal93/Fabrication-utilities/README.md

 ### Template update

 We use cruft to update the project based on template changes.
 A `cruft-update.yml` is included in Github workflows to automatically check for updates and create pull requests to apply updates.
 Follow the [instructions](https://github.blog/changelog/2022-05-03-github-actions-prevent-github-actions-from-creating-and-approving-pull-requests/) on how to enable Github Actions to create pull requests.

 To run the check for updates locally, follow the instructions on [`cruft` website](https://cruft.github.io/cruft/#updating-a-project).

+## Description of the plugin

+The plugin is intended as an extension of an oasis or a local instance of NOMAD.
+It could be useful to describe some critcal fabrication and characterization steps employed in micro and nano fabrication.
+It is built with three main sections.
+The tests folder contains some scripts used to test some features of the package.
+As an example you can find for the app that the test is run onto the the so called "transapp" (for more details see the docs and the code in src/fabrication_facilities/apps/fabrication/transapp.py).
+For the schema packages an example yaml file is defined in the tests/data folder and it is called by the testing module in the tests/schema_packages.
+Following the already defined method you can test all the features present in the plugin defining your own tests.
+Finally for what concerns the main module src/fabrication_facilities the reader is remainded to the readme present into that folder and for more information to the docs repository of the plugin.

 ## Main contributors
 | Name | E-mail     |
 |------|------------|
 | Matteo Bontorno | [mbontorno@fbk.eu](mailto:mbontorno@fbk.eu)